 Several studies conducted in the US, UK, and Mexico searched for the costs of harmful masculinity.
-Take the quiz below to see the "cost of the man box."
+Take the quiz to see the "cost of the man box."

 Check out the studies:

-We All Play A role
+We All Play a Role

 This ad by Gillette, titled "The Best A Man Can Get," shows examples of healthy masculinity and shows how Gillette aims towards these goals.
 The video has over 14 million views and twice as many dislikes as likes.
 Pushing back against societal norms is challenging, and many were not receptive to Gillette's message.
 This serves as a reminder that it will take all of us working together to shift the narrative around harmful masculinity.